idoirani/shock_cooling/README.md

       adsnote = {Provided by the SAO/NASA Astrophysics Data System}
 }
 ```
-deviations from blackbody: Morag et al 2024, "Shock cooling emission from explosions of red super-giants: II.
+deviations from blackbody: **Morag et al 2024**, "Shock cooling emission from explosions of red super-giants: II.
 An analytic model of deviations from blackbody emission"
 ```
 @ARTICLE{2024MNRAS.528.7137M,
        author = {{Morag}, Jonathan and {Irani}, Ido and {Sapir}, Nir and {Waxman}, Eli},